T6970/t6970.github.io/README.md

 # T6970.github.io

-## Site under construction (maybe for a while)
+#### Site under reinnovation (because of minimal dependency movement)
 ---

-This site has the aim of putting absolutely no restriction over applications that people need.
+This site has aim of:
+- **Security**: apart from the server that serves the content, there's no backend to collect your data.
+- **Simplicity**: only HTML, CSS and client-side JS are used for this website as well as my other applications.
+- **Independency**: no external dependencies that can cause bugs

-# Current contents
+# Current apps
-- caLib - cellular automata simulation library written in JavaScript
+- **caLib** - cellular automata simulation library written in JavaScript
-- Onlice - merge of office suites
+- **Onlice** - merge of office suites
+- **Very Visual SCE** - source code editor with visual twist